QianrXU/Study-Planner/README.md

 ___

 ## How to run the project
-First you will want to cd to the project directory in which you want to host the Study Planner project and then clone the project files from GitHub: `git clone https://github.com/QianrXU/Study-Planner.git`
+First you will want to cd to the project directory in which you want to host the Study Planner project and then clone the project files from GitHub: `git clone https://github.com/QianrXU/Study-Planner.git`.
+Make sure you have installed python-tk in your computer before running the project.
+- For Ubuntu or other distros with Apt:
+`sudo apt-get install python3-tk`
+- For Mac:
+`brew install python-tk`

 Follow the steps below to run the project on differetn operating systems: